Welcome to Points of Pride

 UMaine at a Glance

-The University of Maine, founded in Orono in 1865, is the state’s flagship university.
+The University of Maine, founded in Orono in 1865, is the state’s premier public university.
 It is among the most comprehensive higher education institutions in the Northeast and attracts students from across the U.S. and more than 65 countries.
-It currently enrolls 10,901 total undergraduate and graduate students who can directly participate in groundbreaking research working with world-class scholars.
-Students are offered more than 90 undergraduate majors and academic programs, 75 master’s degree programs, 30 doctoral programs and one of the oldest and most prestigious honors programs in the U.S. The university promotes environmental stewardship on its campus, with substantial efforts aimed at conserving energy, recycling and adhering to green building standards in new construction (fall 2012).
+It currently enrolls 11,247 total undergraduate and graduate students who can directly participate in groundbreaking research working with world-class scholars.
+The University of Maine offers doctoral degrees in 35 fields, representing the humanities, sciences, engineering, and education; master’s degrees in roughly 70 disciplines; 90 undergraduate majors and academic programs; and one of the oldest and most prestigious honors programs in the U.S. The university promotes environmental stewardship on its campus, with substantial efforts aimed at conserving energy, recycling and adhering to green building standards in new construction (fall 2013).

 To learn more about UMaine’s areas of distinction, follow the links at right.

 • Ranked in the top 15 percent of America’s Colleges by Forbes Magazine.

 • More than 90 majors and academic programs.

 • Students from 44 U.S. states and territories, and 67 countries (fall 2012).